cyberark/conjur-base-image/README.md

 * A minimal base image to reduce attack surface and external dependencies
 * Vulnerability scanning
-* Builder container for OpenSSL, Ruby, and PostgreSQL client
+* Builder container for OpenSSL, Ruby and PostgreSQL client
 * Last security update
 * Jenkins pipeline for building the Docker image
 * Automated tests validate FIPS mode is successfully enabled and all artifacts are compiled against the FIPS 140-2 compliant